 Exposing their belly is another sign of bonding, as it implicates trust, as does taking turns assuming more submissive positions while playing.

 In the same way that a dog will show bonding with their owners, bonded canines will often appear relaxed around one another while still remaining happy to be in each other's company.
-To encourage bonding between canines, I Heart Dogs recommends first introducing them on neutral territory so that no one dog has the home court advantage.
+To encourage bonding between canines, first introduce them on neutral territory so that no one dog has the home court advantage.
 From there, you can teach them both to associate positive feelings with the experiences you embark upon, be it a joint hike through the woods, or just a leisurely evening at home complete with occasional pats on the head and belly rubs.
 While bonding between dogs is a shared experience, it's important to remember that individual canines do make up the pair, so keeping personal preferences, needs, and limitations is important when working with each dog within the unit.

 Wild dogs bonding vs. domesticated dogs bonding

 Psychology Today states that wolves do bond with one another in their pack setting, although their idea of bonding isn't exactly the warm and fuzzy friendship we like to project onto them.
 Rather than develop affectionate bonds with one another, wolves more closely display what seems to be a shared interest in working toward or achieving a certain goal.
 By forming an alliance with other wolves in their pack, wolves are able to assure that everyone is as safe, protected, and well-fed as possible, personal preferences for personalities notwithstanding.